southbridgeio/redmine_chat_telegram/README.md

 It is necessary to register a bot and get its token.
 There is a [@BotFather] bot used in Telegram for this purpose.
 Type `/start` to get a complete list of available commands.

-Type `/newbot` command to register a new bot. @BotFather will ask you a name for the new bot.
+Type `/newbot` command to register a new bot. @BotFather will ask you about the name for the new bot.
 The bot's name must end with the "bot" word.
-On success @BotFather will give you token for your new bot and a link so you could quickly add the bot to contact list.
+On success @BotFather will give you a token for your new bot and a link so you could quickly add the bot to the contact list.
 You'll have to come up with a new name if registration fails.

 Set the Privacy mode to disabled with `/setprivacy`.
-This will let the bot listen all group chats and write its logs to Redmine chat archive.
+This will let the bot listen to all group chats and write its logs to Redmine chat archive.

-Enter bot's token on the Plugin Settings page to add the bot to your chat.
+Enter the bot's token on the Plugin Settings page to add the bot to your chat.

 ### Add bot to user contacts

 Type `/start` command to your bot from your user account.
-This allows user to add Bot to group chats.
+This allows the user to add a Bot to group chats.

 ### Bot launch